Personalised Nutrition and Health From Consumer’s Perspective: How Whisk’s Technology Helps People Eat Better

 Whisk’s smart, highly-visual admin suite then allows our data team to check and perfect the nutritional values which is the essential step to making accurate nutritional calculations.
 Getting a single value wrong of one small but important ingredient, like butter, can throw out the whole calculation for a recipe so every data point is important to get right.

 Armed with that information, Whisk can then go on to calculate detailed nutritional values and Recommended Daily Amounts (RDA’s) for recipes in real time and at least as accurately as a highly-trained human nutritionist.
-You can see our nutritional calculations in more detail here.

 2. How do I find a ‘healthy’ recipe for me?